-Mrs Pearson, class teacher, works Monday-Thursday.
-Mrs Critcher, as HLTA, works as cover teacher on Friday.
-She and Mrs Pearson work together to plan Friday's content and to ensure continuity in the children's teaching and learning.
-In addition the children enjoy their PE session with one of the KickOff coaches on Friday morning.
+Mrs Pearson, class teacher, works Monday-Wednesday.
+Mrs Hammond, class teacher, works on Thursday and Friday.
+We both work together to plan our curriculum content and to ensure continuity in the children's teaching and learning.
+In addition, the children enjoy their PE session with Ethan on Thursday morning.

-The class is very lucky to be supported by Mrs Critcher every day, and Mrs Benham every morning.
-Both TAs have a wealth of experience and support the children in class and by delivering specific interventions and booster activities.
+The class is very lucky to be supported by Miss Hogan (Mon-Thurs), and Mrs Benham every morning.
+They bring a wealth of energy and experience and support the children both in class and by delivering specific interventions and booster activities.

 Here are some useful documents and websites that you can use to support your child in learning and applying their Phonics in both reading and writing.

 Notification of the dates of our next visit will appear here and on our homework information sheet.

 We will be scheduling fortnightly library visits into our timetable for this year.
 Children will be able to borrow a book each against our class ticket and will be given a chance to renew or change it at each visit.
 Please support your child in taking care of their boos as the library are at liberty to bill us for outstanding or missing books at the end of the school year.